On the Differential Private Data Market: Endogenous Evolution, Dynamic Pricing, and Incentive Compatibility: Preliminaries

 \end{definition}

 Basically, a higher degree of indistinguishability (i.e., smaller $\epsilon$) implies a higher degree of privacy.
 Let $\mathcal{D}'\equiv\{D'_{1}, \dots, D'_{n}\}$ be another database that differs from $\mathcal{D}$ in one data point, i.e., $D_{k}\neq D'_{k}$ and $D_{j}=D'_{j}$, for all $j\neq k$.
 In other words, the Hamming Distance, which is defined as $\text{HD}(\mathcal{D}, \mathcal{D}')=\sum_{i=1}^{n}\mathbf{1}\{D_{i} \neq D'_{i}\}$, is $1$.
 The notion of differential privacy is developed in \cite{dwork2011differential}.
-Specifically, the algorithm $\mathcal{A}$ is differentially private if the probability likelihood of $\mathcal{A}(\mathcal{D})\in \mathcal{S}$ is close to the the probability likelihood of $\mathcal{A}(\mathcal{D}')\in \mathcal{S}$.
-Basically, differential privacy captures the indistinguishability of the algorithm in the \textit{worst-case scenario}, in which the adversary knows every data points other than \textit{any} single sensitive $D_{k}$, and guarantees that any single data point does not influence the distribution of algorithm outcome by much and the adversary cannot obtain much information about the sensitive data point by observing the output of the algorithm.
+Specifically, the algorithm $\mathcal{A}$ is differentially private if the probability likelihood of $\mathcal{A}(\mathcal{D})\in \mathcal{S}$ is close to the probability likelihood of $\mathcal{A}(\mathcal{D}')\in \mathcal{S}$.
+We refer to a data point that contains private information (whose privacy needs to be protected) but is unknown by the adversary as \textit{sensitive} data point.
+Basically, differential privacy captures the indistinguishability of the algorithm in the \textit{worst-case scenario}, in which the adversary knows every data points other than a single sensitive $D_{k}$, and guarantees that any single data point does not influence the distribution of algorithm outcome by much.
+Thus, the adversary cannot obtain much information about the sensitive data point by observing the distributions of the outcomes of the algorithm.
 Definition \ref{def:differential_privacy} formally describes the concept of differential privacy.

 \begin{definition} ($\epsilon$-Differential Privacy.)
 A randomized algorithm $\mathcal{A}: \mathbb{D}^{n} \mapsto \mathcal{S}$ is $\epsilon$-differentially private if for any pair of database $\mathcal{D}$ and $\mathcal{D}'$ with $\text{HD}(\mathcal{D}, \mathcal{D}')=1$,